Latest New Jersey exchange updates

 The approved base rates for each plan, as well as the applicable age-based multipliers, are available here.

-For perspective, here’s an overview of how rates have changed in New Jersey’s market over the years:
+For perspective, here’s a summary of how average rates have changed in New Jersey in prior years:

 - ACA-compliant plans debuted for 2014, and the rates were essentially educated guesses.